 January to July

 January through July of 2015 was quite a hectic period for me – the story of my life.
 I was extra busy with work – both during the spring semester and during the vacation months of January, February, and July with extra classes and projects – and I also managed to fit in a trip home during January.
 As I looked back on those months from a reading perspective, I had a sense that I didn’t read all that much.
 Certainly, not as many books as I should read.
 I remember in particular one month-long stretch towards the end of the spring semester in which I hardly touched my beloved Kindle.
 It still went everywhere with me, but it didn’t come out to play at all.

 Consequently, I was quite surprised just now to realize I had read more books than I had initially thought – 17 in total, although one only took a few minutes to read.
 When I find some time, I’ll write capsule reviews for each.
 Until then, here they are.
-Just under half were related to my interest in cults and totalitarian regimes, but some also catered to my non-cult interests of music, science fiction, fantasy, history, and all things Stephen King.
-And sometimes those interests happily overlap.
+Just under half were related to my interest in cults and totalitarian regimes, and the rest catered to my non-cult interests of music, science fiction/fantasy, history, and all things Stephen King.
+Sometimes, those cult and non-cult interests intersect.